Information products are vital especially for an Information business.

-Now let’s take a look at a couple different ways to generate info product ideas.
+Now let’s take a look at a couple of different ways to generate info product ideas.

 Forums are a great way to learn what your prospects want.
 Read the topics and you’ll know what they’re asking, talking about and the issues and challenges they’re facing.

 You’ll get an understanding of what they want, so you can create Info products that will help them solve those challenges, issues, and problems they’re facing.